ClemensElflein/openmower.de/content/en/docs/Knowledge-Base/getting-started/shopping-list/index.md

 ## Plan the total build cost

-The getting-started guide's approximately €700 figure is an earlier planning estimate for the conversion, excluding the mower and RTK base station.
-It is not a current supplier quote.
-Hardware revision, receiver choice, shipping, and taxes can change the total; price the parts below for your exact mower before buying.
+Allow around **€700** for the conversion, plus the mower and an RTK base station if needed.
+Hardware revision, receiver choice, shipping, and taxes can change the total; check the prices of the parts for your mower before buying.

 Include these items in your budget: